Vanishing theorems for linearly obstructed divisors: Standard Cremona transformations of hyperplane classes

-Such divisors play an important role in our approach to the classical interpolation problems.
-Indeed when a linear cycle $L_{I(\rho)}$ is contained with multiplicity in the base locus of a linear system $\LL$ of degree-$d$ hypersurfaces of $\PP^n$ interpolating multiple points (see Proposition \ref{sharpBLL}), its contribution to the speciality of $\LL$, that is $h^1(D)$, is recorded in the formula for the linear expected dimension, \eqref{linvirtdim}, as a Newton binomial.
-The geometric interpretation of such contribution bases on the description of the cohomology groups of the normal bundle of the exceptional divisor $E_{I(\rho)}$ of $L_{I(\rho)}$, ùin the notation of Section \ref{blow-up construction}, which is described in Lemma \ref{normal bundle}.
-We will show in this section that negative multiples of $\Cr_{\rho}(h_b)$ produce such contributions.
-This computation is crucial in the study of linear obstructions, used for example in Section \ref{vanishing section n+3} as well as in {\cite[Theorem 4.6]{BraDumPos}}.

 In this section we compute all cohomologies of any multiple of Cremona transformations of hyperplane classes.
-In particular we show that they have the same cohomological behavior as the same multiples of the hyperplane classes.
-In \cite{Dumnicki} it was proved that the number of global sections of an effective divisor in $X^n_{(0)}$ is preserved under standard Cremona transformations.
-In theorem \ref{vanishing cremona} we prove that the same is true for the higher cohomology groups when the divisor is the hyperplane class.
+In particular we show that they have the same cohomological behaviour as the same multiples of the hyperplane classes.